PlymouthUniversityEEER/PlymouthUniversityModuleSupportBoard/README.md

 float humidity = env.getHumidity();
 ```

 Two different types of environmental sensors have been used on the Module Support Boards.
-V2 used the BMP280, while V4 uses the SPL06-001.
+V2 used the BMP280, while V4A-C uses the SPL06-001 and v4D uses BME280.
 In the constructor, the library will work out which sensor is being used on your board.
 We can use the getSensorType() function to fins out which sensor we have if we are not sure.
 This returns a typedef ENV_SENSOR_TYPE

 ```
-typedef enum {NONE, BMP280, SPL06_001} ENV_SENSOR_TYPE;
+typedef enum {NONE, BMP280, SPL06_001, BME280} ENV_SENSOR_TYPE;

 // Example
 ENV_SENSOR_TYPE type =  env.getSensorType();